-Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the duly

-/s/ Randal L. Golden, General Counsel

-By (Signature and Title)
+Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its beha authorized undersigned.
+If by the duly The Cooper Companies, Inc. (Registrant) /s/ Randal L. Golden, Vice President, General Counsel & Secretary May 31, 2018 By (Signature and Title) (Date)